General Considerations

 Group: 9

 Registered On: Both bearing and non-bearing apples, apricots, cherries, peaches, pears and plums.
+Can be used prior to establishment because it is non-residual.

 Activity: Absorbed through foliage and translocated throughout the plant.
 Readily adsorbed to soil organic matter.
 No residual activity.

-Re-entry Interval: Not specified
+Re-entry Interval: 24 h

 Days to Harvest: 30